 Yes.
 The polish still contains acetone, ethyl acetate, butyl acetate, and isopropyl alcohol.
 These remaining constituents make the polish still rich with organic solvents which kill most of the microorganisms including bacteria and fungi.

-For research references and full report please contact Lacquerous.
+For more please contact Lacquerous.
 November, 2012.